Contributing

 from the RAUC source code’s root directory.
 It will adapt style where necessary.

-12.4.2.
-CLI Tests - sharness
+CLI Tests - pytest

 You can run these checks manually by executing:

 from the RAUC source code’s root directory but they will also be triggered by the general test suite run (see below).
 If you add or change subcommands or arguments of the CLI tool, make sure these tests succeed and extend them if possible.
-As many of these tests need root permissions, we recommend running them using the qemu-test helper below.
+When touching the test code, make sure to run the ‘ruff’ linter/formatter on the changed code:

-12.4.3. glib Unit Tests - gtest
+glib Unit Tests - gtest

 For testing the different C modules of RAUC’s source code, we use the glib Test Framework.